HexxedBitHeadz/FlipperZeroWallpaper/README.md

 # FlipperZeroWallpaper
-Wallpapers for Flipper Zero
+Wallpapers for Flipper Zero.
+As of Sept 10th, 2023, I am no longer supporting this project.
+It has been great fun to be a part of the flipper zero community during this adventure, I am moving on to new projects that require my attention.
+Thank you for your support! :)

-## Aug 25th update:
+## Sept 10th update:
 No modifications to previous animations.

 Added new animation:
-CyberPunk45_128x64
+CyberPunk45_128x64 - CyberPunk57_128x64

 Copy manifest entries into your exisitng manifest file.